Multiple collapsed cupolas in church ruins of Antigua

 If you are not too tired, visit Las Palmas bar where they have live Latin music after 9 PM.
 It has a very fun ambiance, affordable drinks, live band, and everyone is dancing!
 We intended to only drop by and stay for an hour but we ended up dancing all the way till midnight!

-After those tiring two days of hiking, enjoy breakfast on the rooftop terrace, walk to Cerro de la Cruz, and have dinner at Por Qué No?
-Cafe
+After those tiring two days of hiking, enjoy breakfast on the rooftop terrace, walk to Cerro de la Cruz, and have dinner at Por Quรฉ No?
+Cafe.
+Alternatively, if you still want more “volcano”, you can do this exclusive Sunset Horseback Riding Volcano tour with dinner cooked by lava-chef!

 Morning/afternoon: Rooftop terrace breakfast and Cerro de la Cruz